 7. Photographic service

-The Camerone is planning to offer scholars and the interested general public access to a comprehensive array of photographs of archaeological sites in Rome and central Italy, that can be used subsequently in publications and lectures.
+The department offers to scholars and the interested general public access to a comprehensive array of photographs of archaeological sites in Rome and central Italy, that can be used subsequently in publications and lectures.
 This will complement the BSR’s historic Ashby archive of photographs of Rome.
 This service will draw upon its own collections, but would also undertake commissions for photographs of particular monuments and sites not currently held in its collections and advise on the procedure for obtaining photographs from museums.

 8. Archaeological archive

-The Camerone will also offer access to its extensive archaeological archive housing the original documentation of all the Schools excavations and surveys since the 1950s.
+The department will also shortly offer open access to its extensive archaeological archive, housing the original documentation of all the Schools excavations and surveys since the 1950s.